DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 ## TODO
 These are various TODOs that are things that could be improved, changed, etc.  Contributions are welcome for any of these, but this is mostly a personal list of things I'd like to adjust/improve in this codebase for all our sake/sanity.

-* Add a "list" method/helper example to list objects
 * Add working examples of this deploying onto AWS directly
-* Add automated code to automatically create the DynamoDB tables needed for this stack
+* Add automated code to automatically create the DynamoDB tables on AWS needed for this stack
 * Add example of SQS topic usage and (ideally) automated creation
 * Make all this repo's table names automatically optionally prefixed by a "stage" name (eg: dev__modelName)
 * Add example endpoint to send an email